caelum/vraptor-paperclip/README.markdown

 ## Processing images

-The plugin also handle of some simple image processing transformations.
+The plugin also handle some simple image processing transformations.

 ### Image crop